Skip to main content

 Blogging isn’t just about writing.
 I found myself constantly checking and editing everything – my Profile, About Me page, the site design, widgets, the logo, the favicon, and the list keeps growing.
 Trying to bring my vision to life is tough as it requires lots of technical details.
 It’s not just about creativity; it takes hard work, trial and error, and money – especially when you’re doing everything yourself.

 It felt like it cost me blood and sweat since I’m relying on a DIY method, and I have limited resources.
 I spend hours researching, following every step-by-step guide, and praying I don’t accidentally break something – like the HTML!
-(If you’re a tech savvy, I know you’re prolly laughing at this, lol).
+(If you’re a web designer, you’re prolly laughing at this, lol).
 But even with all of these, one fix, one late night, one “oops” at a time, I’ll get a hang of it, because I want this.

 4. Building an Audience Takes Time